Draco18s/Advent-of-Code-2024/README.md

 *Day 16: Part 2 decided to be stubborn, for no reason.*
 *Day 17: Part 2 was absoltely bonkers hard and was basically reversing a one-way cryptograpic cypher algorithm.
 Yuck.*
 *Day 18: For some reason, pathfinding this maze just did.
 Not.
 Want.
 To.
 Complete.
 In a reasonable time frame (like, more open nodes than points on the maze level of bullshittery).
 Ended up doing a depth-first flood-fill, yuck.
 Part 2 was relatively trivial at that point.
 Once again finding a need for a lib pathfind solution.*
+*Day 20: Part 2 stymied me for the longest time and when I found the problem I felt stupid.
+It was exactly the problem Adam had and even when he said it I still couldn't see it.*